Department of Political Science

 1960s

 Ann B. Goodnight graduated with a bachelor's degree in political science.
-She later became a businesswoman, philanthropist, and member of the UNC system Board of Governors.
+She later became a businesswoman, philanthropist, and member of the UNC System Board of Governors.

 1970s

 NC State published "In a Black Perspective."
 This pamphlet totaled the university's black community at nine professors and 222 students (out of a total 13,809).
-The publication listed courses focusing on black history and culture: two in Political Science and one on race relations in Sociology.
+The publication listed courses focusing on black history and culture: two in political Science and one on race relations in sociology.

 The Department of Politics was renamed the Department of Political Science.